 Masking gifted sensitivity causes us to lose touch with ourselves, and we pay dearly for this disconnect.
 Our world becomes grey and drab; we feel an inner persistent, nagging angst; we are certain something essential is missing in our lives.
 In this article, InterGifted Coach Eric Windhorst shares both how the birth of his daughter catalyzed the re-emergence of his authentic sensitive self as a gifted man, and steps you can take toward rediscovering your own true gifted self.
-A version of this article originally appeared in the InterGifted Community's ebook Embracing The Gifted Quest.

 By Eric Windhorst